Taxation of required minimum distributions

 How is my RMD calculated?

-Your RMD is determined by dividing your account balance by your life expectancy factor (published by the IRS).
+Your RMD is determined by dividing your prior year-end retirement account balance by your life expectancy factor (published by the IRS).

 Many companies, including Vanguard, will calculate your RMD for you.
 You can also use our tool to estimate your RMD.